JewelsHovan/food_scrape/README.md

 A Python-based educational project demonstrating how to reverse engineer and interact with the MyFoodData API.
 This project showcases API reverse engineering techniques, caching implementation, and modular Python application structure.

+> **IMPORTANT NOTE**: This repository is for demonstrative purposes only and I will not utilize the API endpoints for personal or commercial use.

 ## What is API Reverse Engineering?

 This project demonstrates API reverse engineering through several key techniques: